microsoftgraph/msgraph-sdk-powershell/src/Notes/Notes/docs/v1.0-beta/New-MgSiteOnenoteSectionPage.md

 ### -ParentSection
 onenoteSection
-To construct, see NOTES section for PARENTSECTION properties and create a hash table.
+To construct, please use Get-Help -Online and see NOTES section for PARENTSECTION properties and create a hash table.

 ```yaml
 Type: Microsoft.Graph.PowerShell.Models.IMicrosoftGraphOnenoteSection1